ignite/cli/docs/scaffold/band.md

 ### Acknowledgement

-The Bandchain oracle will return the ack messages with the request's id, and we save the last request id for future queries.
+The BandChain oracle will return the ack messages with the request's id, and we save the last request id for future queries.

 ## Files and Directories

-When you scaffold a Bandchain oracle, the following files and directories are created and modified:
+When you scaffold a BandChain oracle, the following files and directories are created and modified:

 - `proto`: oracle request and response data.
 - `x/module_name/keeper`: IBC hooks, gRPC message server.
 - `x/module_name/types`: message types, IBC events.
 - `x/module_name/client/cli`: CLI command to broadcast a transaction containing a message with a packet.
-- `x/module_name/oracle.go`: Bandchain oracle packet handlers.
+- `x/module_name/oracle.go`: BandChain oracle packet handlers.

-## Bandchain Oracle Scaffold Example
+## BandChain Oracle Scaffold Example

 The following command scaffolds the IBC-enabled oracle. by default, the starport scaffold oracle for [coin rates](https://laozi-testnet2.cosmoscan.io/oracle-script/37#bridge) request and result.